rapid7/r7insight_docker/CONTRIBUTING.md

 - `make bump-minor`
 - `make bump-patch`

 Push the bump commit into the GitHub PR.
+**Please ensure to push tags as well: `git push --tags` IF you do not `followTags = true` in your ~/.gitconfig**
 At this stage, the Rapid7 team should approve, merge and deploy the new package.

+## Testing

+All unit tests must be specified in a `test*.js` file in the `tests/` directory.
+Mocha will recursively find tests regardless of nested directories in `tests/`.

 ## Deployment/Publishing